-If you want to delete the mail app, select the “Uninstaller” on the left.
+If you want to delete the mail app, select “Uninstaller” on the left.
 It will detect all the apps installed on your Mac.
 You can select the Mail app by Apple and click “Uninstall” to remove it safely or reset your Mail app to the factory.

 There are many scenarios that will need you to delete all the emails or even the entire Mail App from your Mac.
 Maybe it is occupying too much space or maybe you just do not use the Mail application at all.

 The Mail app does take up disk space and will be a burden on your computer if you are never going to use the application.
 You remove the application using the command prompt or using Mac cleaner applications.
-While you won’t be able to recover your emails, it is very easy to reinstall the Mail app into your Mac.
+While you won’t be able to recover your emails, it is very easy to reinstall the Mail app on your Mac.